GoluScriptMage/Notes/TS_take-2/ACHIEVEMENTS.md

 ## 📊 Overall Progress

-**Total Achievements:** 10/20 Unlocked
+**Total Achievements:** 14/20 Unlocked
-**Completion Rate:** 50%
+**Completion Rate:** 70%

 ```
-[██████████░░░░░░░░░░] 50%
+[██████████████░░░░░░] 70%
 ```

 ---

-## 🎉 Recent Unlocks (Dec 6, 2025)
+## 🎉 Recent Unlocks (Dec 6-13, 2025)

-**Day 1 Completed!** You've mastered discriminated unions, type narrowing, exhaustiveness checking, and state machines.
+**Day 1 Completed (Dec 6)!** You've mastered discriminated unions, type narrowing, exhaustiveness checking, and state machines.
 You also showed incredible initiative by researching `Record<key, value>` on your own and learning from errors - that's the mark of a true developer! 💪

+**Day 2 Almost Complete (Dec 6-13)!** You've conquered generic functions, generic classes, type transformations, and built a production-level Collection utility!
+You showed amazing learning integrity by asking for concept explanations and writing all code yourself.
+Nightmare Mode tonight! 🔥

 ---